jg1uaa/nsdemu/README.md

 ## Issue

 Currently nsdemu uses [secp256k1](https://github.com/bitcoin-core/secp256k1) library, it contains precomputed table.
 The smallest size of the table is 32k bytes, replacing more small library is required to fit in small-storage MCU.

+`cmake -DSECURE_LIBRARY=ubitcoin` uses [uBitcoin](https://github.com/micro-bitcoin/uBitcoin) library instead of secp256k1 and it makes smaller object.
+But performance is poor, 5x slower than secp256k1 on RP2040.